 Amidst these works he is writing on his most beloved topic, Psalms.
 He is authoring a thick monograph tentatively titled Psalms as Poetry.
 In addition, he is writing a book on how the poetry of Psalms shapes the life of reader (Baker Academic).
 He is also editing a volume on reading Hebrew poetry (Brill).

-His peer-reviewed articles and essays are found in international journals such as Zeitschrift für die alttestamentliche Wissenschaft (2017; 2020); Biblische Notizen (2018); Journal of Semitic Studies (2019); The Bible Translator (2020); Journal for the Study of the Old Testament (2021); Vetus Testamentum (2021); Journal of Northwest Semitic Languages (2021); Scottish Journal of Theology (2022); Revue Biblique (in press); Irish Theological Quarterly (in press); and monograph series, Cambridge Semitic Languages and Cultures (Cambridge, 2021); Linguistic Studies in Ancient West Semitic (Eisenbrauns, in press).
+His peer-reviewed articles and essays are found in international journals such as Zeitschrift für die alttestamentliche Wissenschaft (2017; 2020); Biblische Notizen (2018); Journal of Semitic Studies (2019); The Bible Translator (2020); Journal for the Study of the Old Testament (2021); Vetus Testamentum (2021); Journal of Northwest Semitic Languages (2021); Scottish Journal of Theology (2022); Revue Biblique (in press); Irish Theological Quarterly (2023); and monograph series, Cambridge Semitic Languages and Cultures (Cambridge, 2021); Linguistic Studies in Ancient West Semitic (Eisenbrauns, in press).